 If you have ever cooked black beans, you will know that the cooking water becomes dark.
 To keep our white beans white, and our broth clear, we cook the black beans separately from the white beans.
 However, we don’t want them to miss out on some aromatics.
 Hence we include a charred onion, head of garlic, and a bay leaf with the cooking liquid.
 The result is wonderfully tasty black beans with some smoky, earthy notes.
 To not lose too much of this goodness to the cooking liquid, we only use as much as we really need, and no more.
 Only a little liquid should be left at the end of the cooking time.

 The white beans, cannellini beans work very well, are cooked together with the aromatics to create the intoxicating vegetarian phở broth.
 Cannellini beans don’t just soak up the broth.
-They contribute starchy goodness to the vegetarian pho broth.
+They contribute starchy goodness to the veggie pho broth.

 This recipe calls for dried beans.
 Using dried beans is worth the effort.
 The taste and texture are more refined.
 If you need to cut corners a little, substitute the black beans for a can of black beans that have been drained and rinsed.
 Not quite as good as you miss out on the aromatics used in the cooking of the dried black beans.
 But still delicious.

 Substituting the white beans for canned beans is a different story.
 It is possible, and the dish would still be tasty, but I would recommend against it.
 Take the time to soak and simmer the dried with beans.
 The flavour and texture of this vegetarian pho will thank you.